Simpson’s Diversity Index Calculator with Steps

 How do you calculate Shannon Diversity Index in Excel?
 To calculate Shannon’s Diversity Index in Excel, follow the formula provided earlier and use Excel functions to compute the sum and natural logarithms of the proportions (pi values).

-See also Dow Caulk Calculator
+See also Lamb Carcass Yield Calculator

 What is the Simpson’s Diversity Index?
 Simpson’s Diversity Index is a measure of biodiversity that quantifies the probability that two randomly selected individuals in a community or ecosystem belong to different species.
 It ranges from 0 (low diversity) to 1 (high diversity).